brandonkachen/eureka-moment/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `eureka-moment` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+1.  **Set up Firebase**

+    Set up a Firebase app to handle your db.
+You can find instructions [here](https://firebase.google.com/docs/web/setup).
+Skip the step for initializing Firebase (Step 3 at the time of this writing), since that's already done by the codebase.
+For your app's config:

+    ```shell
+    cp .env.sample .env.production  # can also do .env.development
+    vi .env.production  # or your favorite code editor
+    ```

+    Then manually update the values in your newly created file.

 ## 💫 Deploy